Monitor SQL Server Managed Backup to Windows Azure

 The smart_admin.fn_get_health_status function returns a table of aggregated error counts for each category that can be used to monitor the health status of SQL Server Managed Backup to Microsoft Azure.
 This same function is also used by the system configured e-mail notification mechanism described later in this topic.

 These aggregated counts can be used to monitor system health.
 For example, if the number_ of_retention_loops column is 0 in 30 minutes, it is possible that retention management is taking long time or even not working correctly.
 Non-zero error columns may indicate problems and Extended Events logs should be checked to discover the problem.
 Alternatively, call smart_admin.sp_get_backup_diagnostics stored procedure to find the details of the error.

-SQL Server Managed Backup to Windows Azure includes a notification mechanism that is based on SQL Server policy based management policies.
+SQL Server Managed Backup to Microsoft Azure includes a notification mechanism that is based on SQL Server policy based management policies.

 Database Mail is required to use this functionality.
 For more information, about how to enable DB Mail for the instance of SQL Server, see Configure Database Mail.